malozadal/malozadal/README.md

 ## 🌚MonicaAlejandra
 **(Sustainability knowlege facilitator and project implementator)** I am interdisciplinarian professional exploring tools for the organizations and communities I am collaborating with.
 In my profile you will find replicates and ground-up projects of various topics.
-Reach out if you have a interesting social challenge in your hands :D
+Reach out if you have a interesting challenge in your hands :D

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/monica-lozada/)